Investigating Open Systems

 Contributing to a greener & low carbon future through novel technologies

-Kerrow Energetics, based in Cornwall, UK, examines energy systems that purport to be thermodynamically ‘open’ and which may contribute to a greener future with a lower carbon footprint.
+Kerrow Energetics, based in Cornwall, UK, is a non-commercial enterprise that scientifically examines energy systems that purport to be thermodynamically open and which may contribute to a greener future and a lower carbon footprint.

 Through careful and diligent research techniques, it investigates prior claims through project builds and implementation and then prepares technical reports and papers in support of its findings and main objectives.